SuperNova-DeadNova/MCForge1/README.md

 MCForge Redux
 ===============

-Minecraft Classic Custom Server Software
+Minecraft Classic/ClassiCube Custom Server Software

-About MCForge Redux
+About MCForge
 ---------------------

-MCForge Redux is a classic Minecraft server software based on MCLawl.
+MCForge is a classic Minecraft/ClassiCube server software based on MCLawl.
 It has been released under an open-source [license][1] to allow the community to help us develop it further.
 We welcome all pull requests and will merge them in at our own discretion.

-The official website for MCForge is [mcforge.org][2]
+The official website for MCForge was [mcforge.org][2]

 Contributors
 ------------